-Controls whether languages database should be updated when running database migration and is enabled by default.
-This setting has no effect on invocation of setuplang.
+Controls whether languages database should be updated when running database migration and is on by default.
+This setting has no effect on invocation of weblate weblate setuplang.

 Warning: The languages display might become inconsistent with this.
-Weblate language definitions extend over time and it will not display language code for the defined languages.
+Weblate language definitions expand over time and it will not display language code for the defined languages.